 • 3a

 The leaves of Pasha develop white and pink colors.
-If 'Pasha Male' is similar to others that are sold under the name of 'Arctic Beauty Male', the colors are amplified by full sun exposure.
+If 'Pasha Male' is similar to those sold under the name of 'Arctic Beauty Male', the colors are amplified by full sun exposure.

 Red Beauty